bjherger/public-talks/proposals/2018/ideas/passwords.md

 ## Abstract

-Pastebins and large data dumps can contain troves of interesting fields.
-However, historically unstructured data has been mined using regular expressions, pattern matching heuristics.
-However deep learning approaches provide for a more robust approach to learning and extracting non-patterned data formats (e.g. passwords, usernames, addresses).
+Pastebins and large data dumps can contain troves of interesting fields, historically unstructured data has been mined using regular expressions, and pattern matching heuristics.
+However, deep learning approaches provide for a more robust approach to learning and extracting data these techniques can't capture, such as pattern-less formats (e.g. passwords, usernames, addresses).

 ## Presentation outline

+ - XKCD Comic
  - Introduction
-   - Potential use cases
-   - Context setting
+   - Background / setting context
+   - Use cases
  - Historical approaches
    - Regex based
    - Pattern matching / boostrapping